 When someone asks you what you think the best PC game is on shelves today, what comes to mind?
 Is it the adrenaline rush you feel after a hard-fought victory on the fields of Stalingrad in Company of Heroes 2?
 Or maybe the feeling of soaring through the air like a bird through the densely populated world of The Heart of Thorns?
 Check out our in-depth guides if you want to build the best gaming PC ever.

-Well, because there are so many different types of experiences to be had from one magical vault of gaming, we’ve decided to split up our best PC game review into the titles that we felt represented their genre at its absolute crest, the cream of the crop and king of the hill.
+Well, because there are so many different types of experiences to be had from one magical vault of gaming, we’ve decided to split up our best PC games review into the titles that we felt represented their genre at its absolute crest, the cream of the crop and king of the hill.

 That in mind, make sure you have a machine that support these games.
 You can’t go wrong with one of our top best gaming PC picks or top gaming laptop, which is sure to have enough horsepower to allow any one of these games to run smoothly.